Why thousands of Illinois families are choosing Dallas-Fort Worth

 Short, Contained Heat Waves

-Lower‑Drama Thunderstorms and Limited Severe Weather
+Lower‑Drama Winter Storms and Limited Snow

 Occasional Smoke vs. Sustained Heat Stress

-You’re leaving behind a climate where the big new worry has been intermittent wildfire smoke drifting in and a handful of extreme rain events, and moving into one where chronic heat, long warm seasons, and repeated severe storms are the main background stressors.
+You’re leaving behind a climate where the big new worry has been intermittent wildfire smoke drifting in and a handful of extreme rain or snow events, and moving into one where chronic heat, long warm seasons, and repeated severe storms are the main background stressors.
 You think less about snow emergencies and more about heat indices, air‑conditioning reliability, and how your home and yard handle heavy downpours.

 The Financial Reality Check

-Texas’s Weather Trade
+Illinois’s Weather Trade

 • Cold winters and snow events that bring heating bills, snow removal costs, and wear and tear from freeze–thaw cycles on roofs, sidewalks, and facades.